Talk show host Jerry Springer has died, aged 79

 He is said to have died this morning (Thursday April 27), peacefully at his home in the Chicago area.

-Springer first rose to fame as the host for the long-running American reality series, The Jerry Springer Show, which kicked off in 1991 and ran for nearly 30 years.
-Elsewhere in his long career, he also hosted the courtroom show Judge Jerry.
+Springer first rose to fame as the host for the long-running American reality talk show series, The Jerry Springer Show, which kicked off in 1991 and ran for nearly 30 years.

+Although the tabloid talk show was most famed for its outlandish and vulgar nature, it initially started as a series that focused on political issues.

+During the late ‘90s, at the peak of its success, the show even beat the ratings made by Oprah Winfrey’s chat show in numerous cities.
+It eventually went off the air in 2018.

 Prior to his work on television, Springer was a politician who ran a failed campaign for US Congress in 1970.
 He was later elected and became involved in Cincinnati’s City Council in 1971 and then became the city’s mayor in 1977.
 He served for one term.